EpiCoder: Encompassing Diversity and Complexity in Code Generation: Experiment

 \textbf{XFileDep Benchmark} Many existing code benchmarks focus on function-level code generation and lack evaluations of file-level generation capabilities.
 To address this limitation, we have developed a Cross-File Dependency Benchmark (XFileDep) specifically designed to assess the file-level code generation capabilities of LLMs while considering cross-file dependencies.
 XFileDep provides a comprehensive framework by treating multiple interdependent code files as context and testing the model's ability to generate missing files.
 This benchmark not only measures the model's ability to generate isolated files, but also evaluates its proficiency in understanding and managing cross-file dependencies.
 The detailed process for constructing the benchmark is described in Appendix \ref{sec:apdx_xfiledep}.

-\textbf{Evaluation Details} The XFIleDep benchmark comprises a total of 930 problems.
+\textbf{Evaluation Details} The XFIleDep benchmark comprises a total of 466 problems.
 For all problems, we employed pass@1 as the evaluation metric, as we believe that only code passing all test cases can be considered to be functioning correctly.
-Consequently, we did not account for partial pass rates.
 To ensure stable evaluation, we used docker to standardize the running environment for all problems.
 During the testing of different models, we consistently applied their default prompts and greedy decoding, with a maximum token length of 8192.
 All open-source models were accelerated using vLLM~\citep{kwon2023efficient}.
 Figure \ref{fig:xfiledep_score} shows the results of different LLMs on this benchmark.
-The experimental results demonstrate that the EpiCoder series of LLMs, which have been specifically trained on a dataset consisting of over 53k multi-file code samples, significantly outperforms baselines.
+The experimental results indicate that the EpiCoder, which have been specifically trained on a dataset consisting of over 53k multi-file code samples, significantly outperform the baseline models.
+This demonstrates the EpiCoder's exceptional capability in generating file-level code while simultaneously considering cross-file dependencies.
+Furthermore, it validates our approach's advantage in synthesizing multi-file code data of higher complexity.